lechien73/dis_8080/README.md

 # 8080 Assembler and Disassembler in Python

 This is the first part of a project to emulate the 8080 chip.
 To be followed, hopefully, by emulation of the Z80 processor.
 I'm storing the Space Invaders ROMs here as an example of how the disassembly works.
+The assembler and disassembler are in the `tools` directory.

 ## Usage